 When Scotty was five, he discovered he had a knack for lying straight to people’s faces after he successfully duped his parents into keeping him home from school by faking an ear infection.
-The discovery of this talent naturally led him to pursue theatre as a hobby, which introduced him to the equally deceitful (excuse me, imaginative) fields of writing, drawing, and singing– (although he abandoned his passion for singing after he shattered a window while trying to hit the high note at the end of “Defying Gravity”)
+The discovery of this aptitude for deception naturally led him to pursue theatre as a hobby, which introduced him to the equally deceitful (excuse me, imaginative) fields of writing, drawing, and singing– (although he abandoned his passion for singing after he shattered a window while trying to hit the high note at the end of “Defying Gravity”)

 Scotty’s work has been featured everywhere from McSweeney’s to The New Yorker in his dreams, and everywhere from his facebook page to his super secret diary in waking life.
 His one act play Thirteen, which he co-wrote with friend and classmate Kendyl Meyer, was produced at the Denver Center for the Performing Arts in 2016, and his short play Let’s Go to Mexico was featured in the 2018 Mad Lab Theatre Roulette Playwriting Festival in Columbus Ohio.

 He studied screenwriting at Ithaca College for two years, where he worked as a writer on the satirical news program That Other News Show, as well as a host on the cooking show Sautéed.
 He currently studies theatre at Colorado State University in Fort Collins, where he works drawing cartoons, writing deliciously nasty film reviews, and running the weekly “Scotty’s Skillet” food column for The Rocky Mountain Collegian.

 Scotty’s pet peeves include pretentious pricks who speak about themselves in the third person, hypocrisy, and irony.
 Also his goldfish Peeve.